 The German name Winzer is derived from the Latin word "Vinitor" (from Vinum = wine) and means analogously "Weinleser" (grape reader).
-This suggests that previously only the activity of grape cultivation was understood.
-Today, this is not a clear job description in German-speaking countries, but rather a general, colloquial collective name for the group of winegrowers, regardless of the scope of the activity, from pure grape suppliers to wine producers (cellar masters).
-As a rule, however, only a winemaking operation is considered winery designated.
+This suggests that formerly only the activity of grape cultivation was understood.
+Today, this is not a clear job description in German-speaking countries, but rather a general, colloquial collective term for the group of winegrowers, regardless of the scope of the activity, from the pure grape supplier to the wine producer (cellar master).
+As a rule, however, only one wine production company is considered winery designated.

-Other job titles are Hauer, Weinhauer and wine-growers ( Germany.
+Further job titles are Hauer, Weinhauer and Weinbauer ( Germany.
 Austria.
 Switzerland ), Hackers or hackers ( to bathe and Wuerttemberg ), Weingärtner or Wengerter (Württemberg), Criador ( Spain ), Vignaiolo ( Italy, only grape growers), Coltivatore ( Italy, Winemakers and wine producers), Winegrower (English-speaking area) and Vigneron or Viticulteur ( France ).
 In the Austrian Styria There used to be a difference between winemaker and winemaker.
 While the winemaker managed own property, the winemaker was a (now extinct) profession.
-That is, the winegrowers worked on behalf of the owner (church, private) and received in return money or a partial yield of their agricultural land.
-Another form used to be the half-rent or part-lease ( Métayage ).
+That is, the winegrowers worked on behalf of the owner (church, private) and received in return money or a partial yield of the agricultural land they worked.
+Another form used to be the half-rent or partial lease ( Métayage ).

-There are around 2,000 companies from all continents wine Glossary Operating descriptions.
-These are mostly among the ones in question wine-producing countries and / or their regions / areas.
-More information about wineries can be found under the keywords largest wine companies in the world (Producers, trading houses) and Wine production volumes (Countries with quantities and vineyards).
+There are around 2,500 winegrowing businesses on all five continents wine Glossary Operating descriptions.
+These are among the ones in question wine-producing countries and / or their regions / areas.
+More information about wineries can be found under the keywords largest wine companies in the world (Producers, trading houses, institutions) and Wine production volumes (Countries with quantities and vineyards).